Samory-909/virt-scripts/README.md

 1. `define-guest-image.sh` : deploy pre-builded images (like a quickbuilder, provisionner)
 * `get_and_install_openwrt.sh` : get and start openwrt with two interfaces

-But is probably beter to build yourself your appliance with the auto-install.sh script.
+But this is probably beter to build by yourself your appliance with the `auto-install.sh` script.
 The root account and the password are in the preseed and kickstart templates included.

 ## Devices management